Tooth Replacement for seniors

 Commonly Used Tooth Replacement Options for Seniors

-- Implant‑Supported Dentures – Hybrid option combining removable dentures with implants for stability.
+Implant‑Supported Dentures – A hybrid option combining removable dentures with implants for stability.

-- Implant‑Supported Bridges – Fixed bridge anchored on implants for multiple missing teeth.
+Implant‑Supported Bridges – A fixed bridge anchored on implants for multiple missing teeth.

-- All‑on‑4 Full Arch Implants – Full mouth replacement using a limited number of implants for seniors missing most or all teeth.
+All‑on‑4 Full Arch Implants – Full mouth replacement using a limited number of implants for seniors missing most or all of their teeth.

 Useful Google Search Keywords